deev/tahoe-lafs/docs/specifications/servers-of-happiness.rst

    Happiness value = 3

-Now if each server holds at most one share, then this measure of robustness is very intuitive — it is basically just “the number of servers that each have a unique share”.
+Now if each server holds at most one share, then this measure of robustness is intuitive — it is basically just “the number of servers that each have a unique share”.

 However, if some servers have more than one share on them, then the “Happiness” measure may not be as intuitive.